Jairocorrea22/jairocorrea22/README.md

 ❤ Technology lover

-🌱 At this moment I dedicate myself in improving my knowledge in python and everything that involves the data engineering environment, area in which I intend to work.
+🌱 At this moment I dedicate myself in improving my knowledge in python and everything that involves the data environment, area in which I intend to work.